 Top Hotels in Puerto de Mogán

-Hotel LIVVO Puerto de Mogan - Spectacular seafront location just 50m from the beach with stunning views of the yachting harbour.
-Features pillow and linen menu (fancy!), freeform outdoor pool, spa with sauna and sensation showers.
+💑 Hotel LIVVO Puerto de Mogan – Spectacular seafront location just 50m from the beach with stunning harbour views.
+Features a pillow and linen menu (fancy!), freeform outdoor pool, spa with sauna and sensation showers.
+No under-16s, so it's properly peaceful.
 The traditional design mixed with modern facilities works brilliantly.

-Suite Princess - Adults Only - Nestled along Taurito beach with breathtaking Atlantic views.
-Spacious Junior Suites with minimalist design, two freshwater pools, Finnish sauna, and a disco where you can dance the night away.
-The outdoor massage area is perfect for ultimate relaxation.
+🌹 Suite Princess - Adults Only – Nestled along Taurito beach with breathtaking Atlantic views.
+Spacious Junior Suites with minimalist design, two freshwater pools, Finnish sauna, and an outdoor massage area.
+The disco means you can actually have a late night without leaving the hotel.

-Cordial Mogán Valle - Three spectacular pools, sub-tropical gardens, spa, two tennis courts, and the new Orugo Kids Club with daily activities.
-Elegant 1 and 2-bedroom apartments near the chic marina and sandy beach.
+🏊 Cordial Mogán Valle – Three spectacular pools (including a kids' pool), sub-tropical gardens, spa, two tennis courts, and the Orugo Kids Club with daily activities.
+Elegant 1 and 2-bedroom apartments near the chic marina.
 Generally flat and easily accessible for wheelchair users.

-Apartamentos Puerto de Mogan LIVVO - Colourful complex with real village feel, whitewashed walls and pretty gardens just 200m from its sister hotel.
+🌊 Apartamentos Puerto de Mogan LIVVO – Colourful complex with real village feel, whitewashed walls and pretty gardens just 200m from its sister hotel.
 Bright apartments with kitchenettes, air conditioning, and balconies.
-Superior Apartments get complimentary access to all Hotel LIVVO facilities.
+Superior Apartments get complimentary access to all Hotel LIVVO facilities including the pool and spa.

 👨👩👧👦 Families